AdobeDocs/campaign.en/help/v8/start/e-release-notes.md

 * Starting Campaign v8.5, the authentication process to Campaign v8 has been improved.
 Technical operators must use Adobe Identity Management System (IMS) to connect to Campaign.
 * You can now leverage Destination and Source connections to sync profile attributes such as opt-out data between Adobe Experience Platform and Campaign v8 database
 * Delivery preparation has been optimized.
-* A new key-based authentication option has been added for SFTP external account, alongside the existing user/password authentication method.
+* A new key-based authentication option has been added for the SFTP external account, alongside the existing user/password authentication method.
 Users can now securely authenticate using a private key, enhancing security and providing an alternative authentication mechanism for SFTP access.

 **Security enhancements**